 BELL 8 was initiated by Deirdre Towers after a sound healing session with the late Catalan singer Rakel Terceno.
-Towers, who also produced LA CHANA, a documentary that won 4 Audience Awards in Netherlands, Hungary, Italy, and Spain, won the Premio Feroz, and Gaudi Awards (documentary category) and was nominated for the 2017 European Film Awards and a candidate for the 2018 Goya Awards, grew up with a father who preferred to be on water, rather than land.
+Towers, who produced LA CHANA, a documentary that won 4 Audience Awards in Netherlands, Hungary, Italy, and Spain, won the Premio Feroz, and Gaudi Awards (documentary category) and was nominated for the 2017 European Film Awards, grew up with a father who preferred to be on water, rather than land.
 Her childhood summers were spent on a succession of small sailboats, in every form of weather, gazing at the waves slapping against the hull.
 After 18 years co-producing the Dance on Camera Festival with the Film Society of Lincoln Center, Deirdre realized her favorite dancer is still the sea.

 Who is this project for?
 Everyone!
 Manoush Zomorodi’s book title ‘Bored and Brilliant: The Lost Art of Spacing Out’ says it all.
 How many people today do nothing but stare at the sea?
 Dare to do nothing and let nature work its miracles!